 As you prepare to bring your newborn home in a few months, you’ll want to make sure you have all the proper clothing and accessories to keep your baby safe, happy and comfortable.
 Because your baby will spend a great deal of his or her time sleeping in the first few months of life, you’ll want to stock up on the proper baby sleepwear and bedding.
 To learn more about purchasing the proper baby gear, delve into our guide on what type of baby clothing to buy before the big day.

 As your baby grows over the first few months and begins to learn exciting new skills like sitting up, crawling and playing with toys, you’ll want a more diverse collection of clothing that allows for this new range of movements.
-Add several of our Sleep-N-Play outfits to your selection of baby sleepwear and let baby roam around the play area in these comfy, adorable outfits.
+Add several of our baby boy or baby girl Sleep 'N Play outfits to your selection of baby sleepwear and let baby roam around the play area in these comfy, adorable outfits.
 The front zipper makes it easy to dress and change your infant, and the zipper neck tab covers the zipper, preventing irritation and the temptation to play with the zipper.
 Made from 100 percent cotton jersey, this type of baby sleepwear is designed to be breathable and help regulate your baby’s temperature appropriately.